galactixx/cryogrid-net/README.md

-# GridBox Vision Pipeline
+# CryoGridNet

-A computer vision pipeline that automatically detects the center coordinates of each slot in a grid box used for CRYO-EM protein freezing.
+A neural network that automatically detects the center coordinates of each slot in a grid box used for CRYO-EM protein freezing.
 Uses U-Net with MobileNetV2 backbone to predict four slot centers (left, top, right, bottom) via heatmap regression.

 ## Usage